Country Profile: Algeria

 Environment

-Algeria faces several environmental challenges, including air pollution, soil erosion, and desertification.
-Efforts to combat these issues are ongoing, with participation in various international environmental agreements aimed at enhancing sustainability.
+Algeria faces several environmental issues, including air pollution, soil erosion, and water scarcity.
+The government is a participant in multiple international environmental agreements aimed at addressing these challenges.

 Transportation